Travel Guide

 Start with the reservation rule, not the building

-The first practical point is that the Palace of Parliament is still an active institutional building, not a simple walk-in monument.
-The official visiting page says reservations for 1 to 9 people can only be made by phone one day before the visit, Monday to Friday between 09:00 and 16:00.
+The Palace of Parliament is still an active institutional building, not a simple walk-in monument.
+The official visiting page states that reservations for 1 to 9 people can only be made by phone one day before the visit, Monday to Friday between 09:00 and 16:00.
 It also adds an easy-to-miss detail: if you want to visit on Monday, you have to reserve on Friday.

-That rule alone changes how you should plan Bucharest.
-You should not assume you can keep the Palace as a loose same-day decision.
-If it matters to your itinerary, it needs at least a day-ahead planning step and, for Monday visits, an earlier one.
+That rule changes how you should plan Bucharest.
+You should not assume you can make the Palace a loose same-day decision.
+If it matters to your itinerary, it needs at least a day-ahead planning step—and for Monday visits, an earlier one.

 The same official page says groups of at least 10 people use a different channel entirely.
 They must reserve by email at least 3 days in advance and include the group name, contact person details, number of visitors, presentation language, and desired date and approximate time.
-So the visit does not scale from solo visitor to group in a casual way.
-The booking method itself changes.
+In other words, the booking method changes when you move from solo to group.

 The biggest rule is the physical ID rule

-That means this is not the kind of place where a digital copy, a phone photo, or a secondary card is good enough.
-If you are a foreign visitor, the safest reading is simple: bring your actual passport unless you have another accepted physical national identity document.
+This means a digital copy, a phone photo, or a secondary card is not enough.
+For foreign visitors, the safest approach is straightforward: bring your actual passport unless you have another accepted physical national identity document.

-The same rules page explains why the institution is strict.
-Access documents are issued on the basis of the valid physical identity document, and the building applies formal security and personal-data procedures.
-For travellers, the useful takeaway is not the bureaucracy itself.
-It is the consequence: if the physical document is missing or not accepted, the reservation alone does not save the visit.
+The same rules page explains why the institution is strict: access documents are issued based on the valid physical identity document, and the building applies formal security and personal-data procedures.
+The key consequence for travellers is simple—if the physical document is missing or not accepted, the reservation alone does not save the visit.

 Buy the ticket on site, not online

-Many first-time visitors lose time because they search for an official online ticket flow that does not exist.
-The official visiting page is unusually explicit here.
-It says tickets are purchased on the day of the visit from the information desk inside the Constantin Brancusi Exhibition Hall, payment can be made by cash or card, and the Palace of Parliament does not sell tickets online.
+Many first-time visitors lose time because they look for an official online ticket flow that does not exist.
+The official visiting page is explicit here: tickets are purchased on the day of the visit from the information desk inside the Constantin Brancusi Exhibition Hall.
+Payment can be made by cash or card, and the Palace of Parliament does not sell tickets online.

-That point matters for two reasons.
-First, it helps you avoid unofficial booking assumptions.
-Second, it changes how you budget arrival time.
-You are not just showing up for security.
-You are also handling the ticket purchase on the day itself.
+This matters for two reasons.
+First, it prevents unofficial booking assumptions.
+Second, it affects how you budget arrival time: you are not only going through security—you are also buying the ticket on the day.

 Security is part of the visit, not an extra detail

-The Palace rules page says access is granted 15 minutes before the start of the tour, security checks are mandatory for both people and luggage, and liquids are not allowed inside.
-Those are not side notes.
-They are part of the basic operating model of the visit.
+According to the Palace rules page, access is granted 15 minutes before the start of the tour.
+Security checks are mandatory for both people and luggage, and liquids are not allowed inside.
+These are not side notes—they are part of the basic operating model of the visit.

-This means you should arrive in a cleaner, more prepared way than you would for many museums.
-Do not count on carrying drinks through the entrance.
-Do not assume bag screening will be informal.
-And do not expect to improvise if you reach the building at the last possible minute.
+Arrive prepared.
+Don’t plan on carrying drinks through the entrance, don’t assume bag screening will be informal, and don’t expect to improvise if you reach the building at the last possible minute.

-There is another important planning limit in the official visiting guidance: the number of halls available for visit can vary depending on what events are taking place in the building.
+There is also an important planning limit in the official visiting guidance: the number of halls available for the visit may vary depending on what events are taking place in the building.
 The official page says that information is provided when you make or confirm the reservation.
-So even if you have the booking and the document rules right, the exact internal route can still differ by day.
+So even with the correct booking and document rules, the exact internal route can differ by day.

 Getting there without wasting time

-The official contact page is practical enough that it can save a lot of last-mile confusion.
+The official contact page is practical for last-mile logistics.
 The visitor address is Strada Izvor 2-4.
 If you are using the metro inside Bucharest, Izvor station serves lines M1 and M3.
 From Gara de Nord, the official page gives two clear options: bus 123 to Pod Izvor, or the metro to Izvor station and then a walk through Izvor Park.

 For airport arrivals, the same page says you can take Express Line 780 from Henri Coanda Airport to Gara de Nord and continue from there.
-Even if you do not use that exact route, the official access note makes one thing clear: the Palace should be planned as a transport-plus-check-in stop, not just a pin on the map.
+Even if you do not use that exact route, the official access note makes one thing clear: plan the Palace as a transport-plus-check-in stop, not just a pin on the map.

 What to double-check before you go

-- whether you are carrying a physical passport or accepted physical ID card, not just a digital copy
+- Whether you are carrying a physical passport or an accepted physical ID card (not just a digital copy)

-The Palace of Parliament is easiest when you stop treating it like a normal online-ticket attraction.
+The Palace of Parliament works best when you stop treating it like a normal online-ticket attraction.
 The visit runs on advance contact, same-day ticket purchase, physical document control, and active-building security.
 Once you plan around those rules, the trip becomes much more predictable.